Eligibility Criteria for Exchanges

 European Academic year (two Semesters)

-First Semester: September/October to the end of January = 14 weeks (e.g. Equivalent to CCW Second Year units 5 & 6)
+First Semester: September/October to the end of January = 14 weeks (e.g. equivalent to Camberwell, Chelsea and Wimbledon Second Year units 5 and 6)

-Second Semester: February to the end of June/July = 14 weeks (e.g. Equivalent to CCW Second Year units 7 & 8)
+Second Semester: February to the end of June/July = 14 weeks (e.g.equivalent to Camberwell, Chelsea and Wimbledon Second Year units 7 and 8)

 Academic year in USA and Canada (two semesters)